dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 ## What files are delivered?
 Details of FASTQ, etc.

 > TBD: DAS to fill in.
+> Maybe we explain briefly what was done in CellRanger to produce the gene x bar code matrix that we start with.

 ## Typical pre-processing pipeline -- 10X CellRanger